Luggage Storage Liverpool Street Station

 If you need help, speak to a member of staff or go to the reception by platform 10, Monday to Friday 07:00-19:00.
 At other times call 020 7295 2789 or 0778 892 4382.
 If you wish to book assistance but are not sure which train operator you are travelling with, you can call 0800 022 3720.
 On calling, you will be referred to the appropriate train operator.

-Are there accessible toilets at Liverpool Street Station?
+Are there accessible toilets at the station?

 Yes there are - opposite the Ticket office on concourse, two cubicles have baby changing facilities.
 Toilets are free to use.